Supporting a person with dementia at home during coronavirus

 However, be alert to any medical causes that could be behind any changes in behaviour.
 These could include any of:

 - a change in medication.

 It’s important to call the GP promptly if the person has any sudden changes in behaviour, because these may be delirium.

 People with dementia who get an infection such as coronavirus are at particular risk of getting delirium – sometimes without getting a fever or cough.
-A person with delirium may suddenly seem more confused and disorientated, agitated (or more sleepy), or have hallucinations or paranoia.
+A person with delirium may suddenly seem more withdrawn or sleepy, or more confused, disorientated or agitated.
+They might also have hallucinations or paranoia.
 The doctor will advise what to do.

 Looking after your general health

 Keeping safe from coronavirus is an obvious focus for everyone.
 We have advice on what to look out for and what to do if someone falls ill at home.
 But other physical and mental health conditions (for example, heart diseases, diabetes or depression) have not gone away.

 It’s important to manage these during the lockdown as best you can.
 If you look after yourself this is a good start and will help you care for the person with dementia better.